15-Minute Cardio With Weights (Zone 2 Cardio)

 5. Repeat, performing another squat before driving the dumbbell to your right shoulder, tapping your left toes out to the left at the same time.

-Targets: Legs, outer glutes (gluteus medius and abductors), quads, inner thighs, chest, shoulders, abs and core.
+Targets: Outer glutes (gluteus medius and abductors), quads, inner thighs, chest, shoulders, abs and core.

 two women performing heisman runners with a weight

-1. Start standing with feet shoulder-width apart.
-Option to hold a dumbbell vertically at your chest, elbows tucked in (goblet hold).
-Slightly bend your knees, finding an athletic loaded position.
+1. Start standing with your feet shoulder-width apart.
+Hold a dumbbell vertically at your chest, elbows tucked in (goblet hold).
+Slightly bend your knees, finding an athletic stance or loaded position.

 2. Leading with your left foot, quickly take two lateral steps to the left.